The era of the siloed IT team is at long last coming to an end.

 A cloud-based video platform, specifically, is a flexible tool that can integrate with your existing systems to enable the use of video throughout your entire organization, for any process your teams can dream up — now or ten years down the road.
 One can easily make the case that your organization’s digital transformation depends on a solution that solves the challenges of video.

-Companies who invest in a cloud-based video platform as they transform and modernize their business processes stand to benefit from the following:
+Companies who invest in a video cloud as they transform and modernize their business processes stand to benefit from the following:

-As video becomes more integral to how businesses communicate and how we all share ideas and information, now is the best time to consider how your organization manages its video.
+As video becomes more integral to how businesses communicate and collaborate, now is the best time to consider how your organization supports both live and on-demand video.